Archetypes

 - Mastemon (YM)

-One of the strongest control decks in the game, with positive matchups against literally anything whose main form of removal is attacking.
+An obscenely strong midrange deck, with positive matchups against literally anything whose main form of removal is attacking.
 It rapidly sets up level 6 jogresses that swarm while trashing the opponent's security in addition to supplying tamer hate, and its setup is extremely cheap due to a stance-change Tamer that also sets up its reduced-cost evos.

 - Light Fang/Night Claw